thymeleaf/thymeleaf/RELEASING.markdown

 If this is an GA or RC version of Thymeleaf being published, check that no dependencies are in SNAPSHOT version (thymeleaf-parent's pom.xml).

+(Make sure the Spring Boot parent dependencies in Spring Boot-based example application pom.xml's are also checked for SNAPSHOTs).

 If any SNAPSHOTs exist, set to a fixed version and commit.

 ## 3. Set the new version